 The queue population process can be thought of as a funnel.
 The queue parameters will constrict which types of applications can be assessed for workflow items, so this would be the top part of the funnel which allows for any groups that will be reviewed in the workflow items.
 The workflow item parameters should be thought of as the bottom part of the funnel which will then further limit the applications available to the queue for each individual workflow item.
 Alternatively, workflow items which have not been set up with parameter values will be constrained only by the queue parameters.

 Allowable Multiple Times for an Application?

 Admission Application (SAAADMS) record has a Checklist with no Admission Request codes where the Received Date is blank*.
 This workflow item may be added again if there is a checklist item which has a received date greater than the last completion date of this workflow item for the application.

 *Note: Final College Transcript checklist items are considered to be received even if the checklist date is blank when a Transfer Course Information (SHATRNS) record exists for that institution with a Received Date.
-The Final High School Transcript checklist item will be ignored for FTIC students (Student Type is ‘B’ and Admit Type is not 'BM').
+The Final High School Transcript and Final College Transcript checklist items will be ignored for FTIC students (Student Type is ‘B’ and Admit Type is not 'BM').

 High School Transcript Received

 High School Transcript record exists with a Transcript Receive Date greater than one year ago and Evaluation Complete is marked as ‘No’.